ryparker/Awesome-List/README.md

 - 🌟 [Dashlane](https://www.dashlane.com/cs/Zhh7eiZKlCzm) - Everybody should have a password manager by now.
 Dashlane is a cross-platform subscription-based password manager and digital wallet application available on macOS, Windows, iOS and Android.
 It uses a Freemium pricing model which includes both a free tier and a premium subscription.
 - 🌟 [Tower](https://www.git-tower.com/windows) - The best Git client i've ever used.
 Over 100000 developers and designers are more productive with Tower - the most powerful Git client for Mac and Windows.
-- 🌟 [Krisp](https://krisp.ai/) - An AI powered application that removes background noise from both your microphone and your input audio.
+- [Krisp](https://krisp.ai/) - An AI powered application that removes background noise from both your microphone and your input audio.
 120 minutes/week are free.
 - [Recordit](https://recordit.co/) - Fast Screencasts
 - [Burp Suite](https://portswigger.net/burp) - A leading range of cybersecurity tools, brought to you by PortSwigger.

 MacOS only

-- [Alfred](https://www.alfredapp.com/) - Replaces the MacOS spotlight with more customization and an active plugin community.
+- 🌟 [Alfred](https://www.alfredapp.com/) - A replacement for MacOs's Spotlight.
+It allows you to install/create plugins to fit your work patterns.
+My favorite feature is that you can search clipboard history directly from spotlight. [_Check out my list of Alfred resources._](#Alfred)
+- 🌟 [Contexts](https://contexts.co/) - A replacement for MacOs's CMD + Tab interface.
+The reason I love this app is because it allows me to tab between windows of the same app (like multiple VSCode windows).
+Contexts also offers a convenient tab menu and more customization options of where and how windows behave.
+- 🌟 [CleanShot](https://cleanshot.com/) - A better screenshot/screen record tool that gives you more control on what is captured.
+This app offers fantastic editing options that native MacOs screenshot does not, such as blur, step annotations, highlighting, and pinning.
+It also offers a scrolling capture function which allows you to screenshot a webpage that is longer than your devices viewport.
+- 🌟 [PixelSnap 2](https://getpixelsnap.com/) - The fastest tool for measuring anything on your screen.
+This is a must have for UI development.
+- [HazeOver](https://hazeover.com/) - A MacOS app that automatically dims inactive windows to help keep you focused.
+- [Sketch](https://www.sketchapp.com/) - Create, prototype, collaborate, and bring your ideas to life with the design platform used by over one million people — from freelancers, to the world’s largest teams.
 - [Muzzle](https://muzzleapp.com/) - A simple mac app that automatically silences embarrassing notifications when screen-sharing.
-- [Contexts](https://contexts.co/) - Switch between application windows effortlessly — with Fast Search, a better Command-Tab, a Sidebar or even a quick gesture.
-Includes fantastic features for multiple spaces & multiple displays.
-- [PixelSnap 2](https://getpixelsnap.com/) - The fastest tool for measuring anything on your screen.
-- [Sketch](https://www.sketchapp.com/) - Create, prototype, collaborate, and bring your ideas to life with the design platform used by over one million people — from freelancers, to the world’s largest teams.

 ---